HenrikJoreteg/joreteg.com/posts/2017/09/betting-on-the-web.md

 ## Enter PWAs

 I’ve been contracting with Starbucks for the past 18 months.
 They’ve taken on the ambitious project of essentially re-building a lot of their web stuff in Node.js and React.
 One of the things I’ve helped them with (and pushed hard for) was to build a PWA (Progressive Web App) that could provide similar functionality as their native apps.
-Coincidentally (seriously) it was launched today: [https://preview.starbucks.com](https://preview.starbucks.com)!
+Coincidentally it was launched today: [https://preview.starbucks.com](https://preview.starbucks.com)!

+<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">My team at <a href="https://twitter.com/Starbucks">@Starbucks</a> has been building a PWA, and it&#39;s now in beta!
+Check it out at <a href="https://t.co/tEUXM8BLgP">https://t.co/tEUXM8BLgP</a> if you&#39;re an existing customer! <a href="https://t.co/b9IJ3HbGpx">pic.twitter.com/b9IJ3HbGpx</a></p>&mdash; David Brunelle (@davidbrunelle) <a href="https://twitter.com/davidbrunelle/status/905931990444244995">September 7, 2017</a></blockquote>
+<script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-So, in the interest of providing a real world size comparison:
+This gives is a nice real world example:

 - Starbucks iOS: 146MB
 - Starbucks PWA: ~600KB